Ed.D. Design and Program of Study

 The coursework, field experiences, examinations, and dissertation requirements emphasize the reflective use of research as the basis for informing practice.
 Candidates will be required to engage in independent research, field experiences, and group projects culminating in a dissertation that examines real organizational problems and recommends strategies for action based on best practices in their field of interest.
 Candidates will be assigned executive mentors to help guide them in the dissertation process and field-based experiences.

 All candidates are required to demonstrate competency in research by successfully completing courses in research-related methodologies.
-In addition, candidates are required to engage in four 50-hour field experiences in which they will work with a faculty member and mentor on research projects, prepare for the demands of the dissertation, and develop an understanding of the publishing requirements for journals in their fields of interest.
-The research and dissertation courses and field experiences are included within the 60 credit hour core requirement.
+In the field experiences, candidates will work with a faculty member and mentor on research projects, prepare for the demands of the dissertation, and develop an understanding of the publishing requirements for journals in their fields of interest.
+The research and dissertation courses and field experiences are included within the 60 credit-hour core requirement.